twopointone/django-google-integrations/docs/tutorial/quickstart.md

 }
 ```

+NOTE:

-`authorization_url` will redirect to google signin page
+- `authorization_url` will redirect to google authorization server.
-After successful login you will be redirected to your `redirect url` with some query parameters
+- After successful authorization, you will be redirected to your `redirect url` with authorization code, state and scope in query parameters.
 ```
 http://localhost:3000/google/auth/callback?state={state}&code={auth_code}&scope={scope}
 ```

-### Authorize Tokens
+## Get User Information

+- Exchange authorization code for access token and talk to resource server with access token and fetch user's profile information.

 ```
 POST /api/auth/google/authorize